South Carolina 81, North Florida 56

 South Carolina 81, North Florida 56: Demetrius Henry and Tyrone Johnson scored 12 points apiece to lead a balanced attack as the host Gamecocks cruised to a season-opening victory over the Ospreys.

 Laimonas Chatkevicius added 11 points and fellow reserve Mindaugas Kacinas had nine points and 11 rebounds for South Carolina (1-0), which has won 14 straight season openers dating to 2000.
-The Gamecocks had 19 assists on 29 field goals while committing only nine turnovers.
+The Gamecocks shot 50.9 percent from the floor and had 19 assists on 29 field goals while committing only nine turnovers.

 Dallas Moore scored a game-high 21 points on 7-of-13 shooting for North Florida (0-1), but the rest of the team was 11-of-40 from the floor.
 Beau Beech added nine points — on three 3-pointers — before fouling out.

 South Carolina never trailed, as Henry broke a 6-6 tie with a dunk that set off a 16-2 spurt and the Ospreys didn’t get closer than nine points the rest of the way.
-The Gamecocks held North Florida scoreless for over 5 ½ minutes during a 13-0 run to stretch the lead to 22 and took a 48-27 advantage into the break.
+The Gamecocks held North Florida scoreless for more than six minutes during a 13-0 run to stretch the lead to 22 and took a 48-27 advantage into the break.

-North Florida scored the first five points of the second half, but South Carolina quickly shut down any hope of a comeback as Johnson scored four points during a 9-2 burst and the lead didn’t dip below 20 again.
-The Gamecocks put together another impressive defensive stretch in the second half, holding the Ospreys scoreless for another span of more than five minutes.
+North Florida scored the first five points of the second half, but South Carolina quickly shut down any hope of a comeback, as Johnson scored four points during a 9-2 burst and the lead didn’t dip below 20 again.
+The Gamecocks put together another impressive defensive stretch in the second half, holding the Ospreys for another span of more than six minutes.

 GAME NOTEBOOK: North Florida did not have an offensive rebound in the first half and finished the game with six on 35 missed field goals and six missed free throws. … North Florida’s Beech, F Chris Davenport and F Demarcus Daniels all fouled out along with Henry. … Johnson went to the locker room briefly during the first half after an apparent hand injury but returned and scored six of his 12 points after the break.